CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 .. note::

-   Experienced developers have their favourite tools and development environments.
-If you are experienced with Git, running Python and using editors, you are free to use your preferred tools.
+   Experienced developers have their preferred tools and development environments.
+If you are experienced with Git, Python and using editors, you are free to use your preferred tools.

    The following procedures and tools are suggested.